 Heated hoses are more expensive alternatives to cloth tubing insulation, but they prevent rainout in nearly all cases.
 The ComfortLine Heated Tubing Kit is a stand alone option that can be used with any machine to prevent rainout and increase delivered humidification.

-The PR System One Heated Tube is used with PR System One 60 Series CPAP Machines.
+PR System One Heated Tube for 60 Series Machines

 - What is a hose cover?